korjavin/crewai-observability/arch_agent.md

 The system you design should be an AI-powered assistant capable of performing the following workflow:

 1.  **Read Emails**: The system must be able to read a user's emails from Google Mail.
-The connection to the Google service should be handled via a Managed Connection Platform (MCP).
+The connection to the Google service should be handled via the **Model Context Protocol (MCP)**, an open standard for AI-to-tool communication.

 2.  **Identify Potential Events**: It needs to analyze the content of the emails to find suggestions for calendar events.
 This includes identifying the event topic, other participants, and any other relevant details.